Anyone's death diminishes me,

 Undrea Leach, 2022, streamer and voice actor on Last Line of Retreat & Starcrossed

-Peter Ledger, 1994, graphic artist at Sierra and Tsunami
+Peter Ledger, 1994, graphic artist at Sierra and Tsunami; Conquests of Camelot

 Stan Lee, 2018, Marvel comics creator whose characters appeared in many games